Google Meet Bots: Getting Started

 If you don't have a Charlybot account please contact us at [email protected].

-1. You will receive an email with a Token and your account details.
+1. You will receive an email with a API Key and your account details.

 Step 2: Create a Google Login Group